azalea-rs/azalea/azalea/src/_docs/performance.md

 Typically, one Azalea bot with 8 chunk render distance (the default) will idle on about 20mb-40mb of memory on a normal world.
 If you're using a swarm, the world information (chunks, entities, registries) is shared between bots.
-This means that each new bot in a swarm should be relatively cheap -- usually about 1mb extra per bot -- though it may be more if they're spread apart.
+This means that each new bot in a swarm should be relatively cheap -- usually up to 1mb extra per bot -- though it may be more if they're spread apart.

 As for CPU usage, Azalea is meant to be able to run on weak servers, but it may struggle at large swarm sizes, especially if you're using the pathfinder.
 By default, swarms should be able to handle up to a few hundred bots, depending on your hardware.